Jugrajsingh7/AI-Chatbot/README.md

 ## Compatibility
 This keylogger program is compatible with most modern operating systems, including Windows, macOS, and Linux.

-## License
-This project is licensed under the [insert license name here].
-See the LICENSE file for details.

 ## Contributing
 Contributions to this project are welcome.
 Please follow the guidelines outlined in the CONTRIBUTING.md file.